-- What information in the Guide can be used to teach reading and writing skills, AND aligns with the Standards above? - How can you connect these basic education skills to the skills performed on the various jobs of interest to students? - How are these skills transferable to other jobs in the career pathway?
+- What information in the Guide can be used to teach reading or writing skills, AND aligns with the Standards above? - How can you connect these basic education skills to the skills performed on the various jobs of interest to students? - How are these skills transferrable to other jobs in a career pathway?